 To strengthen information security in an educational environment, students, teachers, and employees require access to a mixture of education and IT security solutions.
 Here are some key tips for keeping your systems safe during the return to school:

 Regularly updating software eliminates vulnerabilities that hackers can use to launch ransomware attacks.
-Patching your software and devices stops anyone from being able to access your systems without your permission.
+Patching your software and devices stops anyone from accessing your systems without your permission.

-Cyber attacks are constantly evolving, and arranging security awareness training and phishing awareness training for staff and faculty will help them develop the skills needed to detect phishing and social engineering attempts.
-If you are an institution that conducts research, you may want to extend training to your students.
+Cyber attacks are constantly evolving, and arranging security awareness training and phishing awareness training for staff and faculty will help them develop the skills to detect phishing and social engineering attempts.
+If you are an institution that conducts research, consider extending training to your students.

 Appoint several volunteers interested in cyber security as ambassadors and implement a training and mentorship program to develop their knowledge of threats and best practices.
 Once these initial participants achieve certification, monitor their progress to look for areas to improve.

-Clicking on email links or opening attachments from senders you don’t know is a security risk as opening an ill-intentioned email link or attachment can lead to installing malware.
-Staff and faculty should be regularly reminded how to check if the sender is legitimate before clicking on anything.
+Clicking on email links or opening attachments from senders you don’t know is a security risk, same with opening an ill-intentioned email link or attachment can lead to installing malware.
+Staff and faculty should be regularly reminded to check if the sender is legitimate before clicking on anything.

-To protect your data, security awareness training needs to be at the forefront of your defense strategy.
-Proactive security awareness training will give the participants the heads-up on the methods that cyber criminals are using now and educate them on best practices to protect their information and systems.
+Security awareness training must be at the forefront of your defense strategy to protect your data.
+Proactive security awareness training will give the participants a heads-up on cyber criminals’ methods and educate them on best practices to safeguard their information and systems.

 Cyber Security Hub : Access Exclusive Cyber Security Content